LD4/entity_metadata_management/docs/0.1/index.md

 #### 1.3.1.
 Roles
 {: #roles}

-TODO: Maybe put a list of providers in an appendix instead of here.
-{:.todo}

 * Entity Metadata Provider: An organization that collects, curates, and provides access to metadata about entities within an area of interest.
-The Library of Congress maintains several [entity sets](https://id.loc.gov/), including but not limited to, Library Subject Headings, Name Authority, Genres/Form Terms.
-The Getty maintains several [vocabularies](https://www.getty.edu/research/tools/vocabularies/index.html).
-There are many other providers.

 * Entity Metadata Consumer: Any institution that references or caches entity metadata from a provider.
-The use cases driving this specification were drawn from workflows needed by libraries, museums, galleries, and archives.

 #### 1.3.2.
 Terms about Entities
 {: #terms-about-entities}